kvvpa/reading-notes/revisionsandthecloud.md

 ##### 6/22/22 - Code 102 - Day Three

 Today I learned about Git, the software underneath Github.
 I learned that it is a way to collaborate with others on the same project, save your work, and prevent problems from arising during the process.
+I learned some basic Git commands, such as:

 * Version Control Systems help to record changes throughout the process of a project, so that mistakes can be fixed easily.
 * Distributed Version Control Systems, like **Git**, allow for multiple mirrored repositories to prevent data loss and allow for teams to collaborate and complete joint projects.